hendersontrent/Rcatch22/README.md

 ## Computational performance

 With features coded in C, `Rcatch22` is highly computationally efficient.
-Computation time in milliseconds for a range of time series is presented below.
+Computation time in *milliseconds* for a range of time series lengths is presented below.

 ![](README_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->